KitaKen1/BrainOrganoidComputer-FutureAndApplication/README.md

 ## Overview

+This project explores the potential of using brain organoids for computing tasks.
+Brain organoids are three-dimensional structures grown from stem cells that replicate many features of the human brain.
+By leveraging the biological intelligence of brain organoids, we aim to perform various computational tasks such as generative tasks, recognition tasks, and robot control.

 ![Process Diagram](images/process_diagram.png)

-This project explores the potential of using brain organoids for computing tasks.
-The goal is to leverage the biological intelligence of brain organoids to perform various computational tasks such as generative tasks, recognition tasks, and robot control.
+The process of creating brain organoids involves several steps:
+1. **Skin Cell**: The process begins with skin cells.
+2. **iPS Cell**: Skin cells are reprogrammed into induced pluripotent stem (iPS) cells.
+3. **Brain Organoid**: iPS cells are then differentiated into brain organoids.

-These brain organoids can be used for a variety of computer tasks!
+This project will apply this brain organoid for a variety of computer tasks!

 ## Potential Applications